Indiscriminate covers of infinite translation surfaces are innocent, not devious: Finite covers of infinite surfaces

 where $\beta:[0,1] \to S$ is a loop in the class of $\gamma \in \pi_1(S,s_0)$, and $\tilde \beta:[0,1] \to \tilde S$ is a lift (i.e., $p \circ \tilde \beta=\beta$) so that $\tilde \beta(0)=\tilde s$.
 It should be noted that the definition of $\tilde s \cdot \gamma$ is independent of the choice of $\beta$.
 (Once $\beta$ is chosen, its lift $\tilde \beta$ is determined based on the condition that $\tilde \beta(0)=\tilde s$, and $\tilde \beta(1)$ depends only on $\gamma$.)

 It is a basic observation from covering space theory that the monodromy action determines the cover up to isomorphism.
 This includes disconnected covers of the connected surface $S$.
-We will briefly how to build a cover from an action.
+We will briefly show how to build a cover from an action.
 Concretely, given any right action of $\pi_1(S,s_0)$ on a discrete set $J$, we can build a cover of $S$ with this action as the monodromy action.
 To see this, fix such an action.
 For each $j \in J$, let $\text{Stab}(j) \subset \pi_1(S,s_0)$ be the stabilizer of $j$.
 We can then build a cover $\tilde S_j$ as the quotient of the universal cover of $S$ by $\text{Stab}(j)$.
-It may be observed that by taking the disjoint union of such surfaces over all orbits $[j]$ under the action, we obtain a cover,
+In the cover $\tilde S_j$, the lifts of the basepoint are then naturally identified with elements of the orbit $[j]$ of $j$ under the action of $\pi_1(S,s_0)$.
+It can be observed that if $k \in [j]$, then there is a cover isomorphism from $\tilde S_j$ to $\tilde S_k$ which respects the identification between $[j]$ and the lifts of the basepoint on each surface.
+It may be observed that by taking the disjoint union of such surfaces over all orbits under the action, we obtain a cover,